Southern Transdanubia: Classification

 The country of Hungary was organized into eight regions for administrative purposes by the amendments of Act XXI of 1996.
 The Nomenclature of Territorial Units for Statistics (NUTS) organizes the country into three broader level sub-divisions.
 These are classified as a NUTS-2 statistical regions of Hungary, and incorporate one or more counties within it.
 The regions form the NUTS-3 territorial units under them.

 Geography

 Southern Transdanubia incorporates the south-western parts of the country, encompassing an area of 14197 km2.
 The region is located in Central Europe, and is completely land locked as Hungary does not have access to sea.
 It shares an international land border with Croatia in the south.
 It is bordered by Southern Great Plain to the east, Central Transdanubia to the north, and Western Transdanubia to the north-west.
 The region is fertile, and rich in minerals.
 The region has numerous thermal springs.

 Sub-regions

-Southern Transdanubia incorporates incorporates three counties -Baranya, Somogy, and Tolna.
+Southern Transdanubia incorporates three counties -Baranya, Somogy, and Tolna.